MultiModelling/Documentation/docs/source/scientific/state_of_art/index.rst

 =============================================
-Multi-modelling the Sustainability Transition
+State of the art in multi-modelling
 =============================================
 -------------------
-A Literature Review
+A Literature Review of Multi-modelling in Sustainability Transition
 -------------------

 29 November 2023